 Combat at Mission Hill, Wiruri Mission

-On May 15, 1945, while Australian forces advancing on Mission Hill above Wewak Airfield (Wiruri), Japanese weapons pits with 30 cal machine guns and riflemen that had pinned down two sections of No. 8 platoon of 2/4 Infantry Battalion and halted the entire Australian Army advance.
+On May 15, 1945 when the Australian Army was advanced to Mission Hill inland from Wewak Airfield (Wiruri), Japanese weapons pits defended by .30 caliber machine guns plus riflemen pinned down two sections of No. 8 platoon of the 2/4 Infantry Battalion and halted the entire Australian Army advance.
 Kenna's brother, John Joseph Kenna was a member of No. 5 section, No. 8 platoon.

 Kenna observed where the enemy fire was coming from, but was unable to bring his Bren gun to bear high enough to hit the position.
-Kenna's section moved close to the enemy, while the rest of the platoon waited to attack from the flank.
-Less that 50 meters from the position, he stood up and fired his Bren from the hip until the magazine was empty and called for a .303 Enfield rifle.
+He ordered his section to move closer to the enemy and waited to attack from the flank.
+Less that 50 meters from the position, Kenna stood up and fired his Bren from the hip until the magazine was empty and called for a .303 Lee–Enfield rifle.
 Firing off the shoulder of Pte Thomas Edward Barrett, his first shot killing one of the Japanese gunners.
 His second shot killed a second gunner attempting to man the same gun.